VanceReynolds/cspblog2/_posts/2024-01-12-MandatoryOfficeHours.md

 ## Q50

+This question relates to the Reasonable Time Algorithm:

 <a href="https://drive.google.com/file/d/1ks6nX3BHPjGEuiEGl648oCjk5jtuaRMq/view?usp=sharing
-">Q50</a>

-This questions related to the Reasonable Time Algorithm:
+">Click here to view the problem</a>

 Answer D is correct because in order for an algorithm to run in reasonable time, it must take a number of steps less than or equal to a polynomial function.
 Algorithm I accesses elements times (twice for each of n elements), which is considered in time.
 Algorithm II accesses elements (n times for each of n elements), which is in reasonable time.
 Algorithm III accesses 10 elements, which is in reasonable time.

 Simple Explainations: